 I grew up in a rural town.
 My parents were super strict and held many traditionally conservative values.
 From an early age, I remember feeling different from family and friends in a way that I couldn’t quite articulate, but I sensed that it wasn’t safe to explore or examine my identity.

 In high school, an English teacher introduced me to early feminist texts and other women’s literature that opened up my world.
 I credit her with helping me take the first step on my journey to coming out.
 Those books showed me that life wasn’t binary and there were all these different ways of being – and that they were all valid.

-These negative outcomes are solvable when we choose to be inclusive as friends, family members, youth development professionals, and in any other role that brings us into the lives of young people.
+These negative outcomes are solvable when we choose to be inclusive as friends, family members, educators and youth development professionals, and in any other role that brings us into the lives of young people.
 According to the Trevor Project, just one accepting adult can reduce the risk of a suicide attempt by 40% in LGBTQ youth.

 Boys & Girls Clubs of America’s commitment to inclusion underscores our continued dedication to doing whatever it takes to position our youth for great futures, including young people of every gender, gender expression and sexual orientation.

 We continue to make programming and trainings available to help Club staff learn how to best support LGBTQ youth.
 Some Club members have even taken the lead themselves by starting GSAs (Gender & Sexuality Alliances), which unite LGBTQ and allied youth to act as advocates for trans and queer young people in their Clubs and larger communities.
 And we’re proud when kids at Clubs know that they belong, just as they are.